wyattraimer/react-movie-app/README.md

 ## 📜 Scripts

-- `npm start`: Start the dev server
+- `npm run dev`: Start the dev server
-- `npm run build`: Create a production build
+- `vite build`: Create a production build
-- `npm run sass`: Manually compile SCSS (optional)
+- `npm run compile-scss`: Manually compile SCSS (optional)

 ## 🎨 Styling

-All styles are written in SCSS and compiled with **Node-SASS**.
+All styles are written in SCSS and compiled with **Dart Sass**.
 Styles are organized into partials and structured for reusability and clarity.

 ## 🤝 Contributing